videolan/vlc/share/lua/meta/fetcher/README.txt

  * fetch_meta(): returns a path to an artwork for the given item

-Available VLC specific Lua modules: msg, stream, strings, variables, item, objects and misc.
+Available VLC specific Lua modules: msg, stream, strings, variables, item, objects and xml.
 See lua/README.txt